kflinderman/Hassio/README.md

 ## Things to Add
 * Upstairs hallway 3-way light switch - No neutral wire available
 * Downstairs hallway 3-way light switch - No neutral wire available
-* Main bathroom switch
-* Guest bathroom switch
-* Entrance hallway switch - Not sure about neutral wire
-* Master bathroom - Currently 3 seperate switches, I need to figure out if I want/need them all to be smart, and if I tie some together to the same switch.